globalseismology/avni/avni/api/README.md

 ## initial setup
 1. get an api key.
 Log into https://maurya.umd.edu/ and visit https://maurya.umd.edu/tools/applets/ to get an api key
-2. (optional) If not on the main branch containing the api, you can check out the api branch from the rem3d repo.
-Depending on how you've installed the rem3d package, you may need to reinstall after switching branches (e.g., `python setup.py install --user` from the conda environment you're using for rem3d).
+2. (optional) If not on the main branch containing the api, you can check out the api branch from the avni repo.
+Depending on how you've installed the avni package, you may need to reinstall after switching branches (e.g., `python setup.py install --user` from the conda environment you're using for avni).
 3. store your api key:
  * open up a python terminal
  * import the api client:
  ```
- from rem3d.api.client import Client as r3d
+ from avni.api.client import Client as r3d
  ```
  * initialize a client connection object with
   ```